14. Degree and Certificate Requirements

 14.16.6 When a student repeats a C, D, F, or U in a course for the minor, the higher grade of the attempts will be used to calculate the GPA in the minor.

-14.17 A degree will not be awarded until full resolution of cases for which the student has been charged or is being investigated for one or more violations of a University or Student rule that could result in suspension or expulsion.
+14.17 A degree or certificate will not be awarded until full resolution of cases for which the student has been charged or is being investigated for one or more violations of a University or Student rule that could result in suspension or expulsion.
 This includes:

 14.17.1 The full resolution of any pending case, including all related appeals